-The first being that the mini-apps are set and ready for use within Kotobee Author v1.7.0 and there’s no need to upload them.
+The first is that the mini-apps are set and ready for use within Kotobee Author v1.7.0 and all later versions and there’s no need to upload them.
 They’re much easier to customize from within the app, rather than doing it outside then adjusting them when you upload.

 Get to Know the Mini-apps

 So how many mini-apps are available for use right now?
-Well, the latest Kotobee release brought with it 20 mini-apps ready for use, with a lot more on the way.
+Well, there are 29 mini-apps ready for use, with a lot more on the way.

 Here’s an introduction to the ones currently available:

-This mini-app displays a contact form your users can use to send a message to an email address of your choice.
-It’s ideal for teachers looking for feedback or questions from students.
-Or any professional offering services people can sign up for.
+Using this mini-app, you can display a contact form that your users can use to send a message to an email address of your choice.
+It’s ideal for teachers looking for feedback or questions from students, or any professional offering services that people need to sign up for.
 You also have the option to allow the reader to enter his name and/or email address.

-This mini-app allows you to create hyperlinks to external websites.
-When you click on the URL clicks in the mini-app, the external website will open.
+The Link mini-app allows you to create hyperlinks to external websites.
+When you click on the URL in the mini-app, the external website will open.
 You may choose whether the website opens in an external window or a popup inside the same window.
 It is ideal for ebooks that link out to online resources or with references the readers might want to view.

+Many times, books use a lot of outside research that needs to be referred to, and that’s where the References mini-app comes in.
 This mini-app allows you to create a list of references along with their hyperlinks and display them to your users in a draggable window.
 You can choose whether to have the links open in an external window or as a pop-up inside the ebook.
-It’s quite useful for educational ebooks or ebooks with a lot of outside research.

-This mini-app allows your readers to display a ruler on the screen, to take measurements (in different units).
+Taking measurements (in different units) is now easier with this mini-app, which allows your readers to display a ruler on the screen.
 There are horizontal, vertical, and triangular rulers available.
 The ruler can be dragged, rotated, and even altered in size.
-This mini-app is popular for K12 Math and Geometry based ebooks.
+This mini-app is popular with K12 Math and Geometry-based ebooks.

 This mini-app allows you to add a scientific calculator to your ebooks that will open in a draggable popup window.
 It’s a great addition to scientific or mathematical textbooks.
 The calculator supports complex operations such as sin, cos, tan, log, and more.

+Soundscapes are great for creating a specific ambiance while reading.
 This mini-app allows your readers to choose a track from a list of 10 different soundscapes to play while they are reading your ebook.
 The soundscape will play without blocking the ebook.
-It’s a great addition to create a specific ambiance for your readers.

-This mini-app allows your readers to record voice notes and list all the previously recorded ones.
-It is very useful for those who don’t like to type a lot, especially on mobile.
+The Voice Notes mini-app allows your readers to record voice notes and list all the previously recorded ones.
+That’s why it’s perfect for those who don’t like to type a lot.

 It’s time to expand the pre-established way we see and use ebooks.
 With technology making the impossible possible, we can go beyond what we already know.
 Kotobee Mini-apps is just one of many innovative ways we can do that.